-Continuous Packaging (CP) is a term that we use a lot at Cloudsmith, and it is one that we think will become a cornerstone in a secure software development process.
+Continuous Packaging (CP) is a term that we have coined here at Cloudsmith, and it is one that we think will become a cornerstone in a secure software development process.

 When you think of modern software development workflows, you typically think of DevOps – and that involves continuous integration (CI) processes and continuous deployment or continuous delivery processes (CD).

 These processes evolved to accelerate and improve the task of developing and delivering software at scale.
 They provide increased velocity, reliability and security through automation, controls and closing the gap between development and operations.
 Software isn’t “thrown over the fence” anymore when it goes into production.
 The process is end-to-end, from development right through to deployment or delivery.

 As an industry, the adoption of modern DevOps processes like this has brought with it great rewards.
 Companies can grow faster, ship quicker, delivery of updates can be streamlined, and any issues, bugs or problems can be addressed with less delay.